Trauma is an injury - not a disorder. Trauma can heal.

 When our capacity to defend ourselves by flight, fight, or freeze is not successful, we stay stuck in survival mode and we develop symptoms of trauma.
 The light and joy seems to go out of our life.
-By releasing the held energies of trauma with BCST, we invite light and joy back in and open the door to our body's ability to heal.
+By releasing the held impacts of trauma with BCST, we invite light and joy back in and open the door to our body's ability to heal.
 A natural state of calm, balance and harmony returns.

 Dissociation and acceleration creates suffering

 Unprocessed pain keeps our system of self-preservation on permanent alert.
 Whether or not there is any actual danger present, a wide range of situations, many non-threatening, may activate the alarmingly high levels of pain and fear stored in our body.
 We feel absolutely at risk and compelled to find a way to get away from the pain.

 In order to make it through such sudden and severe pain, victims of trauma typically dissociate from their bodies, numbing their sensitivity to physical sensations.
 Some people feel “unreal,” as if they have left their body and are experiencing life from a great distance.
 They do whatever they can to keep from feeling the raw sensations of fear and pain in their body.
 They might lash out in aggression or freeze in depression or confusion.
 They might have suicidal thoughts or drink themselves senseless.
 They may accelerate by keeping busy, overeat or starve themselves, use drugs, obsess, or in other ways try to numb or control their experience.
 Yet the pain and fear don’t go away.

 Resolution with BCST